 The population decreased through the years until 1925 when it reached 1,531.
 In 1970 it had decreased to less than 1,500.

 One of the more exciting happenings to occur in Stuart, was the robbing of the First National Bank by the infamous Bonnie and Clyde in the 1930s.
-That building recently housed the Stuart Police Department.
+That building is now the Stuart Police Department.

 The building of the Interstate 80 through Iowa in the 1960s brought it to the south side of Stuart.
 It became the largest town between West Des Moines and Council Bluffs on Interstate 80.
 (The other larger towns are a mile or two from the Interstate.)
 The Interstate allowed increased commuting to Des Moines for workers and opened up access to jobs that had not been available until then.

 Restaurants and gasoline stations opened and closed at the Stuart interchange.
 In the 1990s another spurt of development occurred at the interchange.
 Three fast food establishments joined the two restaurants already located there.
 Two new motels were added and a total of four motels are now available.
 Population has increased during the last two decades to 1,712, the “fastest growing” town in Adair and Guthrie Counties.